>

 About

-The Lamar Alexander Initiative is being established in recognition of the Honorable Lamar Alexander of Tennessee, Vanderbilt class of ’62 and University Trustee, retired US senator, the 45th governor of Tennessee, the 5th US Secretary of Education, and the former president of the University of Tennessee, for his lifetime of public service on behalf of improving education for all Americans.
+The Lamar Alexander Initiative was established in recognition of the Honorable Lamar Alexander of Tennessee, Vanderbilt class of ’62 and University Trustee, retired US senator, the 45th governor of Tennessee, the 5th US Secretary of Education, and the former president of the University of Tennessee, for his lifetime of public service on behalf of improving education for all Americans.

 Alexander Fellows who complete the program will earn a certificate of completion and continuing education units (CEUs).
 They will also acquire new skills, strategies, and resources to improve their classroom practice as a member of a vibrant professional learning community.